 * Disclaimer: Please DON’T start with the above posture, haha!

-Legs up the wall pose, or viparita karani pose, is a relaxing and soothing wall posture that is great for beginners.
-You don’t have to do much to get into this pose.
-In addition, legs up the wall pose helps promote alignment and may even help with lower extremity swelling in the legs and feet as it aids in blood circulation back to the core of your body.
+Legs up the wall pose, or Viparita Karani pose.
+A beginner friendly pose, easily used as a warm-up asana or cool-down.
+In addition, legs up the wall pose helps promote alignment and aides with lower extremity swelling, facilitating blood circulation back to the core of your body.

-To get into this posture, set up your mat against the wall.
-You can even set up a pillow, cushion, or a yoga blanket that can go under your hips/lower back.
-Have your mat lay vertically, then proceed to the ground.
-You want your back against the ground/mat and your legs up the wall.
+Firstly, set up your mat against the wall.
+Alternatively, use a pillow, cushion, or a yoga blanket under your hips/lower back.
+Lay your mat vertically.
+Then, proceed to the ground.
+You’ll want your back against the ground/mat and your legs up the wall, as the name implies.

-Your hips should be as close to the wall as you can get them.
-You can do this by placing your butt against the wall.
-Then carefully climb your feet up the wall, going at your own pace.
+Your hips should be positioned as close to the wall as you can get them.
+Conquer this by placing your butt, against the wall.
+Then, carefully climb your feet upwards, continuing at your own pace.

-You can stay in this posture as long as you want to.
-You can take short breaks even allowing your legs (at the knee, of course) to bend down and rest.
-You can place your hands behind your head, on your tummy, or off to the sides of your body.
+Remain in this pose to comfort.
+You can take short breaks even allowing your legs (at the knee) to bend down, and rest.
+The placement of your hands may vary.
+For example, keep them behind you head, on your tummy, or parallel at your sides.

-The downward-facing dog is a popular yoga pose that can be done on your mat and with the aid of a wall.
-This modified version of the pose is easier on your joints, and helps promote posture and stability.
-In addition, this is a very easy wall yoga posture to get into, and get that good stretch.
+Downward-Facing Dog is a popular yoga pose that can accomplished on your mat and with the aid of a wall.
+Oftentimes, a modified version of the pose is easier on your joints, while still helping to promote posture and stability.
+In addition, Downward Dog is beginner friendly and results in a great overall body stretch.

-Many areas of your body will get a good stretch with this pose.
-This includes your back, legs, chest, spine, and shoulders, and, if your body isn’t ready to do a normal downward facing dog, this is a great way to build up to this fundamental yoga pose!
+Downward Dog benefits your back, legs, chest, and shoulders.
+If your body isn’t ready to support authentic Downward Facing Dog, this is a great way to build-up to this fundamental yoga pose!

-To do the downward facing dog on the wall, start by placing your mat in a vertical position.
-Your mat should be somewhat close to the wall.
-Next, you'll want to stand straight at an arm’s length away from your wall.
+To perform Downward Dog on the wall, start by placing your mat in a vertical position.
+The mat should be somewhat close to the wall.
+Next, stand straight at an arm’s length away from the wall.
 This way you can fully stretch out your arms.

-Then start to stretch your palms out and touch the wall, your legs should be about shoulder width apart.
+Begin to stretch your palms out, touching the wall.
+Your legs should be roughly shoulder width apart.
 Walk your hands down the wall as you simultaneously bend at the hip, keeping your torso straight.
 Your hands can be slightly above your head plane and your arms should be fully extended out.

-Lean your body weight into this position, and make sure your spine is not curved or bent-over.
+Lean your body weight into this position.
+Importantly, making sure your spine is not curved or bent.
 You’ll want to keep your back straight and your head in-between your shoulders.
-This way your posture, flexibility, and muscle tone improve.
-Hold this position for as long as you want/can, then carefully walk back up the wall.
+This way, supporting posture, flexibility, and muscle tone improvement.
+Hold this position.
+Then, carefully walk back up the wall.

 Here is a Quick Glimpse into “Wall” Downward Facing Dog Pose

-The next pose is a little easier and can be done in a reclined position.
-This reclined head to big toe pose can help rid stress/tension within your arms, legs, and back.
+The next pose can be done in a reclined position.
+This reclined head to big toe pose benefits the arms, legs, and back.

-You will need your mat, a strap for your leg, and a wall to press your foot against.
-To begin this post, lay down on your mat horizontally.
-Stay on your back with both legs lengthened out in front of you.
+Equipment needed includes, a mat, a strap for your legs, and the wall.
+Firstly, lay down on your mat horizontally.
+Stay on your back with both legs lengthened, in front of you.
 The heels of your feet should be pressed against the wall.

-Next, get your strap out, wrap the strap against one foot and bring your leg up above you.
-You'll want to raise your leg up to a ninety degree angle.
-But, don’t lift your upper body.
-Your back should stay firm against the mat and your shoulder should stay on the ground, as well.
-Keep your elbows bent and on the mat as well.
+Then, wrap the strap against one foot and bring your leg upward.
+Raise your leg up to a ninety degree angle.
+However, don’t lift your upper body.
+Your back should stay firm against the mat and your shoulders should stay on the ground, as well.
+Keep your elbows bent and on the mat.

-Your other leg should stay straight with your foot pressed into the wall.
+The other leg should remain straight, with your foot pressed into the wall.
 This will help ground the pose.
-Stay in this position for as long as you want, then switch legs!
+After completing the pose with one leg, proceed with the other.

-1. Stand up straight and lean your butt against your wall.
-Keep your feet around shoulder length apart, and put your heels closer to the wall.
+First, stand-up straight, leaning your butt against the wall.
+Keep your feet shoulder width apart.
+Then, walk your heels closer to the wall.

-The closer you are to the wall, the deeper you can stretch out your hips and legs, however you should do what is most comfortable for your body at the moment.
-Once your legs are situated, bend your knees a little, then start to fold forward.
-Make sure that your back stays completely straight.
-Hunching over will make this less effective.
+The closer to the wall, the deeper this stretch becomes.
+Then, once your legs are situated, bend your knees slightly, begin to fold forward.
+Make sure that your back remains straight.
+Hunching over makes this pose less effective.